esnet/EScp/README.md

   * Checksums, Direct I/O, API's.

 In general, the approach taken by EScp is to have algorithms optimized to give good performance across all metrics (i.e. billions of small files, single large file), that scale linearly with core count.

+EScp is currently only available for x86 on Linux.
+If you want it to run on a specific platform that is not yet supported, please reach out to the author and/or create an issue on github that describes what you would like and how you would like to use EScp.

 Release Notes
 =============